Is2dann/Iceman-Media-new/README.md

 -__Header as navigation bar__
 * Includes five links total.
     - The name is directs to the top of the first page from any other page.
-    - The "About me" and "Projects" are take the user to the corresponding part of the first page.
+    - The "Projects" takes the user to the corresponding part of the first page.
     - The "Gallery" is the second page of the website.
-    - The third page is the "Contact here"
+    - The third page is the "Contact me"
 * All links are responsive and consistent on all four pages, plus on the "Thank You" page (which can be seen through filling out the contact form).

 ![Header-bar](assets/media/header-bar.png)